 The disentanglement procedure is imperfect and improves exponentially in cat size.
 In this work we used relatively smaller cats, and so we calculated the error due to the imperfect disentanglement.
-The prominent effect is a shift in the characteristic function expected from the experiment.
-This shift is accounted for in the processing.
-The exact state of the system after the disentangling pulse is (section~\ref{QC-mapping},
+The prominent effect is a shift in the characteristic function expected from the experiment, which is accounted for in the post processing.
+The exact state of the system after the disentangling pulse is (Eq.~\ref{eq:DisintStart} in section~\ref{QC-mapping}),

 If the disentanglement was perfect then after a $\pi /2$ rotation around the X-axis we would end up in the product state of a cat with the qubit in the ground state.
 Then to measure the characteristic function we would apply the regular procedure, starting with a $\pi /2$ rotation around the Y-axis.
-Since the disentanglement is not perfect, after this procedure we remain with small residual entanglement.
-This state is,
+Since the disentanglement operation is not perfect, after this procedure we remain with small residual entanglement.
+Thus, following the ancilla rotations, the state is,

 where